-And if women who box in strip clubs isn’t your jam, they also assure “hot, new, exciting rock and roll to help us usher in a whole new era of wrestling.”
+And if women who box in strip clubs aren’t your jam, they also assure “hot, new, exciting rock and roll to help us usher in a whole new era of wrestling.”

-In turn, Greg Gagne, the wrestling virtuoso of the two, tries to bring the viewer back down to earth and will strive to provide insight into the matches.
-He promises that they’re going to feel real for the viewer, as real as it was for him in the ring.
+In turn, Greg Gagne, the wrestling virtuoso of the two, tries to bring the viewer back down to earth and strives to provide insight into the matches.
+He promises they will feel real for the viewer, as real as it was for him in the ring.

 They both claim, “This is the beginning of the Brand New AWA.”